keritenerowicz/CourseEnroll/README.md

 ### Read Before You Use:
 - Initial courses must be added to the 'Shopping Cart' before the enrollment period opens
 - Shopping cart may not be edited while program is running
-- After login, window must be kept open, but it is able to run in the background
+- After login and term selection, window must be kept open, but it is able to run in the background

 # Installation
 This program was developed on python 3.6.5.